ibm-build-lab/Watson-Assistant/external-api-web-functions/README.md

 <!-- <img width="1698" alt="image" src="https://user-images.githubusercontent.com/114666786/200753107-090b0b8f-4e75-4da1-b425-abae3143111a.png"> -->
 <!-- <img src="./images/7endpoint.png" alt="7endpoint" style="width:2000px;"/> -->

+## Here is a step-by-step guide to configure Dialog Skills:

 Now that you have the program/function ready, you would like to know how to integrate it or link it with your Watson Assistant.
 This is where Webhooks come into play.